 Go on a boat tour

-Read my post The Best Boat Tours From Cala Gonone.
+For more options, you can read my post The Best Boat Tours From Cala Gonone.

 Visit the Sea Oxen Caves

-This incredible cave complex can be reached via boat from Cala Gonone and the guided tour lasts about one hour.
-The caves got their name from the monk seal (the locals called it “bue marino” which translates as sea oxen), which used to live there until the last century, when the fishermen recklessly started hunting them, because they fed on too many fish, according to them.
+The caves got their name from the monk seal (the locals call it “bue marino” which translates as sea oxen).
+These animals lived there until the last century, when the fishermen recklessly started hunting them, because they fed on too many fish, according to them.

 The seals slowly stopped coming to the caves and are now nowhere to be found, but the caves remain a beautiful place to visit nonetheless.